Volume 68, Issue 3

 She continued, “Patients and their families expect three things from us: Heal them, don’t harm them, and treat them with respect and kindness.
 These expectations are not only reasonable, but also anything less would seem unacceptable.”

 The Department of Family Medicine is committed to transforming health care for the people and communities we serve.
 As Dr. Saccocio noted, “The quadruple aim is our compass: improving patient outcomes, lowering the cost of care, improving the patient experience and improving clinician experience.”

-She cited examples of ways GHS is moving forward in these goals: “Engaging in MyHealth First Network allows for greater focus on high-quality performance and cost efficiency.
+She cited examples of ways Prisma Health is moving forward in these goals: “Engaging in MyHealth First Network allows for greater focus on high-quality performance and cost efficiency.
 Exploring tools that provide real-time patient feedback will help us identify practical opportunities to improve the patient experience.
 And through innovative delivery models like Team Care, we can lessen the administrative barriers to the patient-clinician relationship—ideally bringing joy back to practicing medicine.”

 “Every person should be cared for as a VIP—very important person—and treated like family.”

 As part of Prisma Health’ Commitment to Excellence, we partner with many communities to improve health.
 That includes working with community agencies and our academic partners to enhance services that ultimately lead to healthier populations across our region.

 Recently, officials with Prisma Health, Greenville County, Furman University, United Way of Greenville County and 2-1-1 unveiled “imap,” a community information resource that provides users an interactive look at essential services available throughout Greenville County.